What are the advantages of blended learning?

 Plagiarism and credibility problem

-It's hard to resist the temptation of looking up things on the web while learning from a computer or smartphone .
+Plagiarism is a well-known issue in the e-learning world.
+It might be hard for online learners to resist the temptation of looking up things on the web while learning from a computer or smartphone .